 Hope can be hard to find in a sea of grim data.
-In 2013, school leaders had plenty of numbers quantifying the ways in which student misconduct was threatening school climate and safety.
-But rather than dictating a universal approach, CPS saw the opportunity to bring together cross-disciplinary teams of administrators, teachers, parents and students, to try to solve old problems in new ways.
+In 2013, school leaders had plenty of numbers quantifying the challenges of school climate and culture.
+But rather than dictating a universal approach, Chicago Public Schools saw the opportunity to bring together cross-disciplinary teams of administrators, teachers, parents and students, to try to solve old problems in new ways.

 We used human-centered design to create a common language, aligning these diverse teams around shared values and goals.
 And we worked with each team on a challenge related to student behavior, coaching them through the design process from initial research through prototyping ideas.